Everybody Dies (House): Plot

 After waking up next to a dead body in an abandoned building that is slowly burning down, House starts to hallucinate about his former and deceased colleagues and realizes he is arguing with his own subconscious about whether he should try to escape or die in the fire.
 Flashbacks show that he took up the case of Oliver, a heroin addict, in the days prior to waking up in the abandoned building.
 Oliver overheard that House would be facing felony vandalism charges (Note: As depicted in "Holding On".) and had offered to take the blame for him as he believed he was about to die anyway, but House realized that Oliver would likely live.
 In the present, House recognizes the dead body as Oliver.

 Meanwhile, Wilson and Foreman have not seen House for several days.
-Discovering that Oliver is also missing from the hospital, they suspect House may have gone with him to take heroin.
+After talking to House's therapist, they suspect that House is using heroin with Oliver.
 They track down Oliver's address and see a burning building nearby; a moment after they notice that House is trapped inside, the building explodes and collapses.
 Using dental records, a coroner confirms that a burnt corpse pulled from the wreckage of the building is that of House.